neondatabase/neon/docs/rfcs/021-raii-runtime.md

 In this specific RFC:

-1. We use a `StateKeeper` / `StateSubscriber` / `StateHider` primitive to ensure all closures are gone, and running closures can't tell the difference.
-2. It's proposed to run only non-cancellable closures and check in the code reviews that the closure won't run for a long time without proper reason.
+1. It's proposed to run only non-cancellable closures and check in the code reviews that the closure won't run for a long time without proper reason.
 This should be easy to spot.
 Moreover: _all of the current code does not use long-running functions inside tenants_, even when GC or compaction is run.
-3. To cancel GC and compaction, we could use the `LoopedTaskOperator` / `LoopedTaskController` pair.
+2. To cancel GC and compaction, we could use the `LoopedTaskOperator` / `LoopedTaskController` pair.
 After they finish iteration, they check whether they should stop, and we wait for this to happen.
 Also, we can receive commands to pause, continue and continue the loop once.

 ## `TimelineAccessor`